The fastest way to find what you want is to scroll down to the the FAQ's and Index sections.

 Find out about the first and second grant in a previous version of this guidance on The National Archives.

-The CJRS is being extended until April 2021.
-The level of the grant will mirror levels available under the CJRS in August, so the government will pay 80% of wages up to a cap of £2,500 and employers will pay employer NICs and pension contributions only for the hours the employee does not work.
+The CJRS is being extended until September 2021.
+The government will pay 80% of wages up to a cap of £2,500.

 WHO IS ELIGIBLE?